SteveCInVA/AzureDataLakeManagement/README.md

 ### Required Dependencies
 The module requires the following PowerShell modules:
 - `Az.Storage` - For Azure Storage operations
+- `Microsoft.Graph.Applications` - For Microsoft Graph application operations (replaces AzureAD)
 - `Microsoft.Graph.Users` - For Microsoft Graph user operations (replaces AzureAD)
 - `Microsoft.Graph.Groups` - For Microsoft Graph group operations (replaces AzureAD)
-- `Az.Accounts` - For Azure authentication
+- `Microsoft.Graph.DirectoryObjects` - For Microsoft Graph directory objects (replaces AzureAD)

 **Important**: The legacy `AzureAD` module is no longer supported as it is incompatible with PowerShell 7+ and has been deprecated by Microsoft.
 This module now uses the Microsoft Graph PowerShell SDK.